Alcohol Free cocktails (mocktails, if you must) have come along way, baby.

 My personal everyday all day go to beverage

 Keep your Tervis or other insulated glass loaded all day.
 I like lots of Clubby, and a splash of tart cherry juice.
 Just enough juice to tint it pink.
+And sometimes I throw in a lime.
 Thanks to Nina for this one.
-Bonus

 Old Reliable when the “bartender” is off duty

 If you’re feeling uninspired as a bartender but want to sit back with a “cocktail,” pour yourself a Clubby in a nice old fashioned glass and add a few drops of Bitters.
-(It does contain alcohol)
+(It does contain alcohol).
+It also wills settle your stomach if you’re feeling a little off.

 My 5 Favorite Summer Alcohol Free Drinks